-Figure 7.
+Figure 6.
 Write Disable Instruction for SPI Mode (left) or QPI Mode (right)

-8.2.4 Read Status Register-1 (05h), Status Register-2 (35h) & Status Register-3 (15h)
+8.2.4 Read Status Register-1(05h) and Read Status Register-2(35h)

-The Read Status Register Instructions allow the 8-bit Status Registers to be read.
-The Instruction is entered by driving /CS low and shifting the Instruction code "05h" for Status Register-1, "35h" for Status Register-2 or "15h" for Status Register-3 into the DI pin on the rising edge of CLK.
-The status register bits are then shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in Figure 8.
-Refer to the link "7.1 Status Registers" for Status Register descriptions.
+The Read Status Register instructions allow the 8-bit Status Registers to be read.
+The instruction is entered by driving /CS low and shifting the instruction code "05h" for Status Register-1 or "35h" for Status Register-2 into the DI pin on the rising edge of CLK.
+The status register bits are then shifted out on the DO pin at the falling edge of CLK with most significant bit (MSB) first as shown in figure 7.
+The Status Register bits are shown in figure 3a and 3b and include the BUSY, WEL, BP2-BP0, TB, SEC, SRP, SRL, QE, LB[3:1], CMP and SUS bits (see Status Register section earlier in this datasheet).

-The Read Status Register Instruction may be used at any time, even while a Program, Erase or Write Status Register cycle is in progress.
-This allows the BUSY status bit to be checked to determine when the cycle is complete and if the device can accept another Instruction.
-The Status Register can be read continuously, as shown in Figure 8.
-The Instruction is completed by driving /CS high.
+The Read Status Register instruction may be used at any time, even while a Program, Erase or Write Status Register cycle is in progress.
+This allows the BUSY status bit to be checked to determine when the cycle is complete and if the device can accept another instruction.
+The Status Register can be read continuously, as shown in Figure 7.
+The instruction is completed by driving /CS high.